Bill Hunter (actor): Awards and honours

-Personal life and death
+Personal life

+Hunter was a supporter of the Australian Labor Party, appearing in the party's official 1996 Federal Election Campaign advertisement.

 Hunter's first marriage was to Robbie Anderson from 1963 to 1973, with whom he had a son, named James Hunter.
 His next marriage was to actress Pat Bishop, in 1976.
 According to writer Bob Ellis, the marriage was short-lived after Hunter ran off with their marriage celebrant.
-His third marriage was to artist and television presenter Rhoda Roberts, from 1993 until their divorce in 1999.

-Hunter was a supporter of the Australian Labor Party, appearing in the party's official 1996 Federal Election Campaign advertisement.
+His third marriage was to artist and television presenter Rhoda Roberts, in 1993.
+They lived together until 1999, when he suddenly announced that he wanted to leave the marriage.
+She did not know why until he visited her shortly before his death in 2011 and told her that he did not want her to have to nurse him.
+They did not, however, get divorced.
+She also said that, despite the common perception that he contracted liver cancer because he drank too much, he was in Alcoholics Anonymous when they met and was not a drunk.

+Death

-On 15 May 2011, Hunter was admitted to Caritas Christi hospice in Kew after refusing to go to a hospital.
-Surrounded by family and friends, he died of Liver cancer on 21 May 2011, aged 71.
+On 15 May 2011, Hunter was admitted to Caritas Christi hospice in Kew, after refusing to go to a hospital.
+Surrounded by family and friends, he died of liver cancer on 21 May 2011, aged 71.

 A memorial service for Hunter was held at Melbourne's Princess Theatre on 26 May 2011.
 Close friend and co-star Mick Molloy paid tribute to Bill Hunter on stage at the 54th Logie Awards in April 2012.